AbhiAgarwal/phys.js/CONTRIBUTING.md

 Contributing
 ===

 Contributing to Phys.JS is simple and easy.
-Just be sure to use the our guidelines, and utilize the tools we used to create this library.
+Just be sure to use the guidelines, and utilize the tools we used to create this library.

 ##Guidelines

 When contributing please make sure you're using our guidelines:

 - Semicolons
+- Use already existing functions in basic.js (or add to them)
 - Writing Documentation
 - Writing to our Information section
 - Writing Tests